One of the things that works to keep relationships

 you can do without spending money.

-together without spending money every week this autumn.
+together without spending money every week this summer.
 Feel free to add or modify any of the

 items on the list to suit your particular relationship and

-- Go to a free movie or museum.
+- Go to a free outdoor event, perhaps a concert.

 Certainly you don’t have to follow my suggestions.
 Feel